What are foundation schools?

 - Will the school use interviews to allocate me to programmes?

-- Will I know what specialties the whole 2-year programme will include from the beginning of F1?
+- Will I know what specialties the whole two-year programme will include from the beginning of F1?

 - Will I be with the same trust for the full two years of my training?